rotki/rotki/README.md

 Install all the requirements:

 	$ sudo pip install -r requirements.txt

+**Important note**: Make sure that pysqlcipher3 is properly installed.
+If

+    $ pip freeze | grep pysqlcipher3

+returns nothing for you then it was not installed.

+Try to manually install only that dependency with the verbose option to see where it fails.

+    $ pip install pysqlcipher3 -v

+If it fails at the stage of finding the library for `-lsqlcipher` then `brew install sqlciper` did not place the installed lib directory to the `LIBRARY_PATH` and you will have to do it manually.
+For example if `sqlcipher` was installed at `/usr/local/Cellar/sqlcipher/3.4.2/` then use pip install this way:

+    $ LIBRARY_PATH=/usr/local/Cellar/sqlcipher/3.4.2/lib pip install pysqlcipher3.

 Rotkehlchen uses electron, we need to install it.
 To do so you need `node.js` and `npm`.
 If you don't have it use homebrew to install it: